 1. Keep It Functional But Simple

 2. Create Proper Hierarchy In Left Panel Menu Style

 When you select the left panel menu style, the top section of your menu will be in the limelight.
 And the bottom part will be drawing less attention statistically, especially if you have more items than 6-7.
 So, you need to keep that in mind while placing the items.

-*The menu item (page) on top is always the opening page of your app.
-So, you need to keep Showcase (the page you design on top.
+The menu item (page) on top is always the opening page of your app.
+So, you need to keep Showcase the page you design on top.